MGCodesandStats/mgcodesandstats.github.io/index.md

 My name is Michael Grogan, I am a machine learning consultant and educator.
 I have a particular interest in time series analysis using both Python and R, and the use of such analysis in generating business intelligence solutions.

-The rest of my stack includes AWS (Cloud Practitioner Certified), Linux, MySQL, PostgreSQL, Shiny.
+The rest of my stack includes AWS (Cloud Practitioner Certified), Docker, Linux, MySQL, PostgreSQL, Shiny.

 My educational background is a Master's degree in Economics from University College Cork, Ireland.